OceanCalc

 Tips for accuracy

-- Confirm that the units you enter match your chart, GPS, or instrument readout before relying on the VMG Calculator.
+• Match input units to your chart, GPS, or instrument before trusting the VMG Calculator.

 Practical examples